Quadcopter and long-range fixed-wing autonomous drone platforms.

 Platforms + integration framework

-We develop quadcopter and long-range fixed-wing UAS platforms, plus the integration framework needed to deploy them across civil, industrial, public-sector, and defense/security missions.
-The emphasis is not just airframes—it’s the end-to-end path from mission definition to data capture to workflow integration.
+We develop quadcopter and long-range fixed-wing UAS platforms, along with Sentinel—our integrated detection, response, and coordination system.
+Together, they form a complete framework for deploying capabilities across civil, industrial, public-sector, and defense/security missions.
+The emphasis is not just on airframes, but on delivering an end-to-end solution from mission definition to situational awareness and operational integration.

 Requirements to configuration